 Our O’Melveny Team

-Our interdisciplinary team of lawyers—based in our Labor & Employment, White Collar Defense & Corporate Investigations, Colleges & Universities, and Supreme Court and Appellate Litigation practices—has established an Affirmative Action Working Group to support clients in all sectors as they prepare for and respond to the latest developments in this area.
+Our interdisciplinary team of lawyers—based in our Labor & Employment, White Collar Defense & Corporate Investigations, Colleges & Universities, and Supreme Court and Appellate Litigation practices—has established a DE&I and Affirmative Action Task Force to support clients in all sectors as they prepare for and respond to the latest developments in this area.
 O’Melveny brings a deep commitment to diversity, equity, and inclusion, as well as extensive experience on multiple issues relevant to corporate diversity counseling and the employment litigation landscape.
 We are a law firm of choice for clients facing hot-button issues, defending them against high-stakes class actions or conducting sensitive internal investigations, and offering strategic advice on the full range of issues clients encounter as employers.
 If you are interested in learning more about our work, or have questions about navigating the potential impacts of these decisions, please contact one of the lawyers listed here.

 1 In Johnson, the Supreme Court stated that the employer’s permissible affirmative action plan “resembles the ‘Harvard Plan’ approvingly noted by Justice Powell in Regents of University of California v.
 Bakke, 438 U.S. 265, 316-319 (1978), which considers race along with other criteria,” as “but one” factor in the decision-making process.
 480 U.S. at 638.
 That Harvard Plan and Bakke were both at the center of the October 2022 oral arguments.